radeeyate/hack-drive/TUTORIAL.md

 ### Go

 This tutorial assumes you have Golang already installed.
 If you don't, you can find instructions here: <https://go.dev/doc/install>.
+Please note that this example does not implent every single necessary project requirement for simplicity sake.
+Please look them over.

 ### Setting up your project